Low Pay, High Skill: The Economics of Prison Labour in Telangana

 [Incorporate Visual Documentation: Photos of Ramesh at his tailoring unit and Rekha on a construction site, showcasing transformation.]

-Structural Challenges in Prison Labour Programmes
+Operational and Structural Challenges in Prison Labour Systems

 - Deficiency in Modern Equipment: Outdated tools reduce efficiency; investments could boost output 50%.